-His church keeps his picture in a pew and prays he won't be deported
+ICE arrested him.
+His church put his photo in a pew so no one would forget.

 In filings submitted as part of the case, his doctor says Bikindou's HIV infection, diabetes mellitus and chronic kidney disease require a specialized combination of medication that isn't available in many developing countries.

-"Lack of access to safe and effective antiretroviral therapy would present an immediate threat to his health and survival," Dr. Christopher Sellers wrote.
+"Lack of access to safe and effective anti-retroviral therapy would present an immediate threat to his health and survival," Dr. Christopher Sellers wrote.

-Since his detention, Bikindou's health has already deteriorated, according to his pastor.
+Bikindou's health deteriorated during his weeks in ICE custody and he was hospitalized three times, according to his pastor.

-And at the Stewart Detention Center, a Georgia facility where Bikindou was detained earlier, it took two weeks for him to receive all the medication he required, Efird said.
+And at the Stewart Detention Center in south Georgia, one of several facilities where Bikindou was detained, it took two weeks for him to receive all the medication he required, Efird said.

 A report last year from the Department of Homeland Security's inspector general said detainees at Stewart had reported "long waits for the provision of medical care, including instances of detainees with painful conditions, such as infected teeth and a knee injury, waiting days for medical intervention."

-Asked to respond to advocates' criticism of Bikindou's care while in ICE custody, Spicer, the ICE spokeswoman, said, "ICE takes very seriously the health, safety, and welfare of those in our care."

-Detention centers are staffed with health care providers, she said, and outside providers are used as needed.
+Asked to respond to advocates' criticism of Bikindou's care while in ICE custody, Spicer, the ICE spokeswoman, said detention centers are staffed with health care providers, and outside providers are used as needed.

-In a letter Thursday, officials told Bikindou's lawyer they were denying his request for humanitarian parole based on urgent medical necessity.

-Bikindou's medical needs can be fully addressed in the Republic of Congo, ICE Field Office Director Sean Gallagher wrote, according to a copy of the letter reviewed by CNN.
+"ICE takes very seriously the health, safety and welfare of those in our care," she said.

+But Bikindou's advocates argued that if that were the case, he wouldn't have been detained in the first place.
+For weeks after his arrest, they rallied to bring light to his story and fight his deportation.

+On Thursday, they learned their last hope at blocking it had failed.

+ICE officials denied Bikindou's request for humanitarian parole and said he would be able to get the treatment he needs in his homeland.

-"When Mr. Bikindou is removed, he will be provided with a copy of his medical records and an ample supply of medications to be used while he seeks a permanent treatment solution in his home country," Gallagher wrote.
+"When Mr. Bikindou is removed, he will be provided with a copy of his medical records and an ample supply of medications to be used while he seeks a permanent treatment solution in his home country," ICE Field Office Director Sean Gallagher wrote, according to a copy of the letter reviewed by CNN.
 "There is no appeal from this decision."

-Bikindou's attorney is still fighting on another front: He's making a last-ditch effort to reopen Bikindou's asylum case in court, arguing conditions in the Republic of Congo have gotten worse and that critics of the government are now at an even greater risk.
+Bikindou's attorney is still fighting on another front: He's making a last-ditch effort to reopen his client's asylum case in court, arguing conditions in the Republic of Congo have gotten worse and that critics of the government are now at an even greater risk.

 Churches playing a larger role